Informo/specs/content/introduction/about-this-documentation.md

 distributed under the [GNU Free Documentation License](https://www.gnu.org/licenses/fdl-1.3.html).

+{{% notice info %}}
+Please note that, because Informo is built around [Matrix](https://matrix.org), it relies on some of its core features, such as rooms, room state, events, etc..
+However, even though this documentation includes a few Matrix-specific examples and references to Matrix-specific features for the sake of clarity, it does not include enough information on how Matrix actually works to offer a complete technical overview of the whole system.
+It is therefore recommended to consider it as a plug-in to the existing [Matrix specifications](https://matrix.org/docs/spec/) rather than an independent document.
+{{% /notice %}}

 ## Key words

 This documentation includes key words which represent either an obligation, and